seven5/seven5.github.io/tutorial.md

 ## "Simple" in Seven5

-When we are discussing the server-side implementation of the password authentication, we'll refer to some Seven5 structs like "SimpleFoo" and the associated interface Foo.
+When we are discussing the server-side implementation of the password authentication, we'll refer to some Seven5 types like "SimpleFoo" and the associated interface Foo.
 In summary:

 {% highlight go %}